nlpsandbox/notebooks/README.md

 and run the notebook `r-and-python.Rmd`.
 This will confirm that you can successfully use R and Python togehter.

-To stop RStudio, enter `Ctrl+C` followed by `docker compose down`.
-If running in detached mode, you will only need to enter `docker compose down`.

-### Jupyter notebook

-We provide jupyter notebook as an alternative option to RStudio.
-To Launch the jupyter notebook.
-Firstly, find the docker container id by running

-    docker ps

-Interact with the running docker container by running

-    docker exec -it DOCKER_CONTAINER_ID bash

-This command will launch a bash environment.
-Once in it, install jupyter notebook

-    pip install jupyter notebook

-Launch jupyter notebook by running

-    jupyter notebook --allow-root --port=8888 --no-browser --ip=0.0.0.0

-This jupyter notebook is now available at http://localhost:8888

 ## Configuring the CI/CD workflow

-The [CI/CD workflow] of this repository performs the following actions:

-- Generate HTML notebooks from R notebook and publishes them to GitHub Pages.
-- Build the Docker image [nlpsandbox/notebooks] and push it to Docker Hub.
+The [CI/CD workflow] of this repository builds the Docker image [nlpsandbox/notebooks] and pushes it to Docker Hub.

-If you decided to fork this repository or use it as a template, you will need to update the environment variables defined at the top of the [CI/CD workflow].
-You also need to create the following [GitHub Secrets]:
+If you decide to use this repository as a GitHub template, you will need to update the environment variables defined at the top of the [CI/CD workflow].
+You also need to create the following [GitHub Secrets].

-- `RSTUDIO_PASSWORD`: "changeme"
 - `DOCKERHUB_USERNAME`: Your Docker Hub username.
 - `DOCKERHUB_TOKEN`: A personal access token (PAT) that has the permissions to push the image.